-At Indventech, we offer standard and custom dust collection systems for use in industrial and commercial applications.
+At Indventech, we offer standard and custom dust collection systems and filters for use in industrial and commercial applications.
 Industry professionals use this equipment to collect and remove dust and other particulates in process air and gas to improve the quality of emissions to comply with industry regulations.

 Benefits of Dust Collection Systems

 By using dust collection systems in their facilities, industry professionals benefit from the following:

 Better air quality

 Dust collection systems remove combustible dust and other solid contaminants from air, resulting in improved air quality levels and, consequently, better employee health and safety.

 Lower dust levels reduce the risk of machine damage due to dust accumulation and the likelihood of a fire starting and spreading.